 Detecting Cancer Early

 When cancers are detected at an early stage, there is improved survivorship and morbidity due to wider treatment options and less intrusive treatment.
-Run by the National Institute for Heath Research (NIHR) Manchester Biomedical Research Centre (BRC), the Detecting Cancer Early Priority Setting Partnership (PSP) was established in 2018 to identify unanswered questions about what could improve the early detection of cancer.
+Run by the National Institute for Heath and Care Research (NIHR) Manchester Biomedical Research Centre (BRC), the Detecting Cancer Early Priority Setting Partnership (PSP) was established in 2018 to identify unanswered questions about what could improve the early detection of cancer.
 Over 1,300 people responded to the initial question-gathering survey.